boxcutter/oraclelinux/README.md

 ## Building the Vagrant boxes with the box script

-We've also provided a wrapper script `bin/box` for ease of use, so alternatively, you can use the following to build Oracle Enterprise Linux 7.1 for all providers:
+We've also provided a wrapper script `bin/box` for ease of use, so alternatively, you can use the following to build Oracle Linux 7.1 for all providers:

-    $ bin/box build oel71
+    $ bin/box build oraclelinux71

-Or if you just want to build Oracle Enterprise Linux 7.1 for VirtualBox:
+Or if you just want to build Oracle Linux 7.1 for VirtualBox:

-    $ bin/box build oel71 virtualbox
+    $ bin/box build oraclelinux71 virtualbox

 ## Building the Vagrant boxes with the Makefile